tragedy-labs/sprite/docs/_tutorials/4_transactions.md

     db.transaction(async (trx) => {
       // the `crud` method only exists on the SpriteTransaction
       // class.
-It is the only method of conduction transactional
+It is the only method of conducting transactional
-      // operations in Sprite.
+      // operations (CRUD) in Sprite.

-      const [record] = await trx.crud(
+      // Using parameterized commands to prevent SQL injection const [record] = await trx.crud(
         'sql',
         `INSERT INTO aDocument SET aProperty = :aProperty`,